 Acquired by New York State in 1998, this park remained almost unknown, or at least unused, because its location was landlocked by private property.
 The expansion in 2006 to 973 acres (from the original 794, and now even larger) provided critical public access to the property.
 The main parking area and entrance is on Ludingtonville Road with additional limited on-street parking on Mooney Hill Rd, near Manor Road, and near where the Highlands Trail enters the park (see Map Tab).
 Click for additional information about the park's history and acquisition.

 The site has a colorful history.
 The home of Sybil Ludington was in the vicinity.
 In 1777, at the age of 16, she rode a nighttime 40-mile loop to muster her father’s troops during the Revolutionary War.
 More recently, the land was a country estate and the summer home of actress Elizabeth Montgomery.

 The park is administered by the Taconic Region office of the New York State Office of Parks, Recreation, and Historic Preservation.
 Trail building is being conducted by the New York-New Jersey Trail Conference.
 Please check the East Hudson Trail Crew schedule for volunteer trail building opportunities.

 |Trails Overview:|| |

 There are four newly blazed trails in the park plus the Highlands Trail (teal blaze) making several loop hikes possible, including those to Wonder Lake and Laurel Pond.
 The lake is surrounded by mountain laurel and eastern hemlock.
 The lake area is also home to otter, barred owls, and coyote.

-Click the Web Map link near the top of this page for the “Wonder Lake Trail Map.”
+Click the Web Map link near the top of this page for a trail map (versions in b/w and color).